erikwallin86/artificial_terrains/README.md

 ```
 In all runs, a copy of the used settings is saved in `settings.yml`, and commands and prints are appended to `logger.txt`.

-## Datahandlers
+## Modules
 The overall setup for creating a terrain is to create 'terrain basics', and combine them in different ways.

-We can split the datahandlers in some main categories.
+We can split the modules in some main categories.
 Two fundamental such is 'generating' and 'combining'.
 The 'generating' generate 'terrain basics', and the 'combining' combine these basics into more complex terrains.
-Some datahandlers alter the general 'settings' (e.g. size and resolution), and some do 'input/output' (e.g. save terrains and plot).
+Some modules alter the general 'settings' (e.g. size and resolution), and some do 'input/output' (e.g. save terrains and plot).

 ### Pipes
-Datahandlers are called in order, and the output of one datahandler is passed as input to the next, as if connected along a 'pipe'.
+Modules are called in order, and the output of one module is passed as input to the next, as if connected along a 'pipe'.
 This makes it possible to generate a multitude of terrain of different types and complexities using basic building blocks.

 It is also possible to run parallel pipes to generate a number of terrains.

 ### 'Primary' and 'temporary' terrain heaps
 In order to combine basic building blocks to more complex results, and in turn combine these and so on, we utilize two entities for storing sub-results, the 'primary heap' and the 'temporary heap'.
 Generated terrain basics are placed in the `temporary heap`.
-If a 'combining' datahandler is run, it primarily operates on the content of the 'temporary heap', with the result appended to the 'primary heap'.
+If a 'combining' module is run, it primarily operates on the content of the 'temporary heap', with the result appended to the 'primary heap'.
-If the 'temporary heap' is empty, the 'combining' datahandler operates on the 'primary heap' instead.
+If the 'temporary heap' is empty, the 'combining' module operates on the 'primary heap' instead.

 ### Generating from noise
 | Technique | Description | Input arguments| Output |